Healthy Christmas: 12 Tips to enjoy Christmas without derailing your health goals.

 Take care of your mental health.

 • Continuous stress increases cortisol levels (your fight or flight response), which may in turn increase weight gain and may increase the craving for junk food.
-Be aware of your stress and anxiety levels.

 • Know the tell-tale signs of your stress e.g. you’re lashing out at family, angry all the time, eating more or drinking more alcohol than usual.